MeisterWebzr/eFashion/README.md

 ##### Introducing a turnkey ecommerce template web application compatible with open-cart that can be tailored to company specifics.
 Such as

 ####Week 1 APPROVED
-> Project Summary:
+> Project Discovery & Research
-I
-* Branding
-* Inventory Management
-* Wholesale & Retail Pricing
-* Simple Adminstrative access
+*Communication Brief

+> Kick-off video

 #### Week 2  APPROVED